 - The average green-flag passes per lap is 8.9.
 The 2019 race saw 12.9 green-flag passes per lap on average.

 The news for the short tracks is still mixed.
-Let’s look at the three tracks of concern: Martinsville, Richmond and Phoenix.
+Let’s look at the three tracks of most concern: Martinsville, Richmond and Phoenix.

 The 2019 Martinsville races are both below average when it comes to green-flag passing and well below average in green-flag lead changes.
 On the positive side, the margins of victory weren’t too far from the median.